 3. He sits on the Chrysanthemum Throne

 High-ranking Japanese families traditionally have a family emblem - in the case of the emperor's ancestors it was the chrysanthemum.

 Akihito took over the Chrysanthemum Throne in 1989 after his father, Hirohito, died.
-The formal enthronement ceremonies were not completed until nearly two years later, and involved rituals at Ise Shrine - dedicated to the sun goddess Amaterasu, from which emperors were traditionally said to be descended.
+The formal enthronement ceremonies were not completed until nearly two years later, and involved rituals at Ise Shrine - dedicated to the sun goddess Amaterasu, from whom emperors were traditionally said to be descended.

 4. He is not a god

 The imperial household maintains he the "symbol of the state", as described in Japan's constitution, which was written by the Allies.
-Emperor Akihito used the term conspicuously in his latest speech.

 But there are still a small number of Japanese people who insist he is a god, or at least should be treated as such.